A generalized Hopfield model to store and retrieve mismatched memory patterns: The mixed Hopfield model at equilibrium

 \subsubsection{First order transition curves}

 As temperature decreases a first order phase transition occurs in which the metastable retrieval states become thermodynamically dominant.
-In order to find the transition line on the phase diagram, we follow a method similar to the one used for the computation of the spinodal, that we report in Appendix \ref{app:spineT}, where we equal the free energies in the two phases.
+In order to find the transition line on the ($T$,$\alpha$) phase diagram, we follow a method similar to the one used for the computation of the spinodal, that we report in Appendix \ref{app:spineT}, where we equal the free energies in the two phases.

 The results are shown in Figs.~\ref{fig:transizione} and \ref{fig:alphat}.
-In the latter we plot $\alpha_t(p,0)/\alpha_t(0,0)$ isas a function of $(1-p)^2$ for various values of the temperature.
-Here we call $\alpha_t(p, T)$ the critical value of $\alpha$ for each value of $p$ and $T$.
+In the latter we plot $\alpha_t(p,0)/\alpha_t(0,0)$ as a function of $(1-p)^2$ for various values of the temperature.
+Here we call $\alpha_t(p, T)$ the critical value of $\alpha$ at the transition for each value of $p$ and $T$.

-The behavior is very similar to the case of the spinodals: $\alpha_t(p,0)/\alpha_t(0,0)$ tends to behave exactly as $(1-p)^2$ as the temperature reaches zero.
+The behavior in $p$ is very similar to the case of the spinodals: $\alpha_t(p,0)/\alpha_t(0,0)$ tends to behave exactly as $(1-p)^2$ as the temperature reaches zero.
 As we report in Appendix \ref{app:C1} we can draw the transition lines that are showed in Fig.~\ref{fig:transizione}.
-It is worth noticing that, again, the lines in the phase diagram are squeezed in the limit $\alpha=0$ as we approach the purely Gaussian model.
-The results achieved in this sections are in agreement with \cite{Barra:article}, where the phase diagram of restricted Boltzmann machines with generic priors in the replica symmetric theory has been found.
+It is worth noticing that, again, the lines in the phase diagram are squeezed in the limit $\alpha=0$ as we approach the purely Gaussian model and that the described method allows us to determine how the first order recovery lines change as functions of $(1-p)$.